tomvit/ja2mqtt/README.md

    ```

 * Download the sample configuration file and ja2mqtt definition file from the [config directory](https://github.com/tomvit/ja2mqtt/tree/master/config) of the ja2mqtt GitHub repository.
 In the sample configuration file, you only need to define your Jablotron topology, such as section names and their numbers.

-## Features

-* Define Jablotron topology in the YAML configuration file, including sections with their codes, names, and peripherals' positions and names.
-* Implement declarative rules in the ja2mqtt.yaml configuration file to support the serial JA-121T protocol.
-* Read events from Jablotron, such as section arming and disarming, peripheral state changes, and convert them to MQTT events.
-* Use MQTT events to query section and peripheral states and correlate request and response MQTT events.
-* Implement automated recovery from serial interface connection failures or MQTT broker connection failures.
-* JA-121T simulator that simulates section state changes, peripheral state changes and heartbeat messages.

 <!-- ## Usage